Founder & Lead Editor

 Outsole

-The outsole got a big upgrade, too.
-It uses XT-900 carbon rubber in a new lattice-style design.
-The key here is durability and grip.
-There's just more rubber coverage than on the Pro 3, especially extending into the heel, which is fantastic news for heel strikers and for the shoe's overall lifespan.
-Lab tests and runner reviews confirm it has strong grip on dry pavement and even on slick, wet surfaces.
-One reviewer did note it could feel "like an ice skate" specifically on wet bitumen, but most found the traction to be very reliable.
+The outsole also got a real upgrade.
+It uses XT-900 carbon rubber in a lattice-style design with more coverage than the Pro 3, especially into the heel.
+That's great news for heel strikers and for overall lifespan.
+Lab tests and runner reviews back up solid grip on dry pavement and even slick, wet surfaces.
+One reviewer said it felt “like an ice skate” on wet bitumen, but most people still call the traction reliable.

 Weight

-Here’s the trade-off for all that comfort and durability.
-The Endorphin Pro 4 weighs 218g (7.7 oz) for a men's US size 9.
-This is a noticeable increase from its predecessor, the Endorphin Pro 3, which was 207g (7.3 oz).
-You know what?
-It’s a deliberate choice.
-Saucony prioritized a more protective, durable, and stable ride, which makes it better for longer distances and a wider range of runners.
-It's not the lightest shoe on the starting line, but that added weight pays off in comfort and longevity.
+Here's the trade-off for all that comfort and durability.
+The Endorphin Pro 4 weighs 218g (7.7 oz) for a men's US size 9, up from 207g (7.3 oz) in the Pro 3.
+It's a deliberate choice.
+Saucony went for a more protective, durable, stable ride that works better for longer races and more runners.
+It won't be the lightest shoe on the line, but the extra grams buy you comfort and longevity.

 Special Technologies